 If you want to mount a file system with an encryption policy set to passphrase,prompt at boot time, you will need to either explicitly mount it with the zfs mount command and specify the passphrase or use the zfs key –l command to be prompted for the key after the system is booted.

-$ zfs mount -a Enter passphrase for 'tank/home/darren': xxxxxxxx Enter passphrase for 'tank/home/ws': xxxxxxxx Enter passphrase for 'tank/home/mark': xxxxxxxx
+$ zfs mount -a Enter passphrase for 'tank/home/megr': xxxxxxxx Enter passphrase for 'tank/home/ws': xxxxxxxx Enter passphrase for 'tank/home/mork': xxxxxxxx

 If an encrypted file system's keysource property points to a file in another file system, the mount order of the file systems can impact whether the encrypted file system is mounted at boot, particularly if the file is on removable media.

-Before you upgrade an Oracle Solaris 11 system to 11.1, ensure that your encrypted file systems are mounted.
+Before you upgrade an Oracle Solaris 11 system to Oracle Solaris 11.1, ensure that your encrypted file systems are mounted.
 Mount the encrypted file systems and provide the passphrases, if prompted.